awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 A number of seconds (at least 1, default 20).

 If an entry has been in flight for this long, it is no longer considered in flight.

+This prevents the FanOut from being exhausted by clients that are never going to respond.

 ### PutCacheEntry if key already exists